 - Station names are announced as the train pulls into the station.
 There will also be audio instructions for transfers at Interchange station.
 As the train departs, the name of the next station will be announced.

 - Service animals such as guide dogs accompanying visually handicapped commuters are allowed onboard trains and in train stations.
-The handler is required to carry a photo identification and this must be produced upon request.

 - Guide dogs can be distinguished by a special harness worn around the body (See picture on the left for a pictorial example of a guide dog assisting a visually impaired person).